 It wasn’t until Kates received a National Institutes of Health Postbac Intramural Research Training Award to study genetically inherited muscular disorders at the National Institute of Neurological Disorders and Stroke, however, that his parents got on board with the idea.

-“They’re really excited now,” says Kates, who double majored in biology and international studies and plans to attend medical school next year.
+“They’re really excited now,” says Kates, who double majored in biology and international studies and will be attending the University of Florida College of Medicine beginning in the fall of 2017.
 “And I’m more excited about what I want to do now, too.”

 As an undergraduate, Kates worked in the Department of Psychiatry and Behavioral Sciences at the Medical University of South Carolina, where he studied alcohol dependence in mice for two years.
 He’s getting an entirely different perspective in the at the National Institute of Neurological Disorders and Stroke.